open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 * It has been at least two working days since the last modification (except for the trivial updates, such like typo, cosmetic, rebase, etc.).
 This gives people reasonable time to review.
-* Trivial change (typo, cosmetic, CI improvement, etc.) doesn't have to wait for two days.
+* Trivial changes (typos, cosmetic changes, CI improvements, etc.) don't have to wait for two days.

 Any [spec